-It is the faculty's responsibility to report, in a timely manner all suspected violations of the Student Code of Academic and Professional Integrity for the Doctor of Pharmacy Program to the Senior Associate Dean for Academic Affairs and Educational Innovation using the online SOLE Professional Performance Report (PPR) form.
+It is the faculty's responsibility to report, in a timely manner, all suspected violations of the Student codes to the Senior AD using the online SOLE PPR form.

 SECTION 2.
 The Committee on Academic Standards

 The Committee on Academic Standards is a standing faculty committee of the School of Pharmacy.